parthjdabhi/Ultimate-AdBlock/README.md

 All block data is stored in .txt files.
 Some have different formats.
 For example the pgl.yoyo adservers are all on one line, seperated with a ,.
 The malwaredomainlist.txt has a different format; 127.0.0.1 examplehost.com.
 The update-filters.swift script removes the 127.0.0.1 part so all that remains are the hosts, seperated with a ,.
 The custom-hostnames.txt is also different.
 Every host is stored on a new line, for clarity.

+By default all filters are enabled.
+If you want to disable a filter (for example the social css elements) you can do so by setting the correct variable in update-filters.swift to false.
+Run the script again to generate fresh filters.

 ### ToDo